LuzSallietti/sunnnyside-landing/README.md

 ### What I learned

-I'm proud of this landing page because I gave my first steps with React JS.
-I tried to put the first concepts I learned about functional componentes on practice.
-I also tried a service worker for first time, I'm so exciting to advance on the PWA's world.
+I'm proud of this landing page because I gave my first steps with React JS to create it.
+I tried to put the first concepts I learned about functional components on practice.
+I also implemented a service worker for first time, I'm so exciting to advance on the PWA's world on the near future.

 ## Author